• Post author:

 This game helps you a lot to train your mind.
 You’ll have images that you have to put in a certain order so that they make a sequence or a story together.
 After, you have to come up with a story and say it in a foreign language.
 Difficult?

-Well, doesn’t have to be.
-Just approach it differently.
-Now, it is just a game, and you’ll practice.
-You have to practice speaking spontaneously.
-Whatever comes to your mind.
-And if you cannot think of that word, try to think of a synonym with which you can describe the story.
+Well, it doesn’t have to be.
+You have to practice speaking spontaneously and say whatever comes to your mind.
+And if you can’t think of that word, try to think of a synonym to describe the story.

-This game is a game-changer.
-It will help you shift your language mindset and be more flexible in speaking and finding words in your head.
+It’s a game-changer.
+It’ll help you shift your language mindset, be more flexible in a conversation, and quickly find words in your head.

 For Whom To Buy?